EslamHosney/NU-CIT-610-Cloud-Computing-Experimental-Work-G3/README.md

 Using the cloudformation power I created the required server to run my application in prod

 ## Configure Infra
-Using Ansible i confiured minikube and Kubectl to run my application inside a Kubernetes cluster
+Using Ansible I insatlled and confgured Docker to run my application in a container

 ## Smoke test
 Finalling using curl to the new server services.